awaisrauf/deepCuriosity/_posts/2020-01-02-Research-Questions.md

 published: false
 ---

 Following are some of reserach questions that came to my mind while tinkering through scientific literature.
-Many questions are probably naive and due to my lack of understanding of literature.
+Expect some of the questions to be naive and due to my lack of understanding of relevant literature.

 ### Question 1: Why Augmentation helps?
 Recently, there are many diffeernt augmentation papers have been introduced.
 From information theory prespecitve, augementation should not work as [Data Processing Inequailty](https://en.wikipedia.org/wiki/Data_processing_inequality) suggests.
 DPI shows that we can not increase information of a signal by doing clever data engnineering if these engineering don't add any external information.
 As far as, I understand, most of the augmentation techniques are simple functions? and they are not adding any prior into the data.